arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 to or seeding from.
 This is implemented using ``fcntl(F_SETLK)`` on unix systems and by not passing in ``SHARE_READ`` and ``SHARE_WRITE`` on windows.
 This might prevent 3rd party processes from corrupting the files under libtorrent's feet.

+``hashing_threads`` is the number of threads to use for piece hash verification.
+It defaults to 1.
+For very high download rates, on machines with multiple cores, this could be incremented.
+Setting it higher than the number of CPU cores would presumably not provide any benefit of setting it to the number of cores.
+If it's set to 0, hashing is done in the disk thread.

 pe_settings
 ===========